nomilous/notice/spec/notice/README.md

 ```

 * Emitting a capsule with a promise waiting behaves similarly to the node style example but with an additional capacity to receive control notifications.
+* Each capsule is assigned a uuid when it is created.
+It will be available all local and remote middleware functions that receive this capsule as it traverses the system.
+* More on the [./capsule](./capsule) TODO_LINKS